Modeling Concurrency Control as a Learnable Function

 The second stage optimizes {\cacheFT} using Bayesian optimization.
-By this stage, most parameters in {\cacheFT} are continuous and exhibit good locality.
+At this stage, most parameters in {\cacheFT} are continuous and exhibit good locality.
 This stage ends when no further performance improvements are observed after several consecutive evaluations (e.g., 20 evaluations).
-The third stage is the same as the first stage, but with a larger population size ($K = 8$).
-This stage allows for deeper exploration of the conflict graph, in order to refine the conflict graph and agent functions.
+The third stage is the same as the first stage but with $K = 8$, allowing for deeper exploration of the conflict graph, in order to refine the conflict graph and functions.
 Finally, the fourth stage fine-tunes all the parameters of {\cacheF} using Bayesian optimization.
-This stage continues until the time budget is exhausted.
+This stage runs until the time budget is exhausted.